oneibmcloud/ibm-cloud-garage-developer-bootcamp/04-learning-outcomes.md

 # Learning Outcomes

-* The Significance of Empathy for the User in Development
+* The Significance of Empathy for the Customer in Development.

 * The Meaning of Being Agile.